Career

 The work did not move in random directions.
 It kept moving toward environments where the systems mattered more, the constraints got harder, and the standards got higher.

-Graduate-school technical depth
+Graduate-school depth and deployment discipline

 Production ML at broader scale

-At Asset Class Technologies, I moved into wider production deployment and led rollout of 15+ machine learning models across North America, Europe, and Asia, reaching roughly 20 million customers through recommendation, churn, and demand-forecasting systems.
+I moved into wider production deployment and led rollout of 15+ machine learning models across North America, Europe, and Asia, reaching roughly 20 million customers through recommendation, churn, and demand-forecasting systems.

 What changed here: model quality alone stopped being enough.
 Cross-region reliability, standards, and rollout discipline started to matter just as much.